michaltykac/proshade/README.md

 ## Examples of ProSHADE library usage

 There are several examples of C++ code which makes use of the ProSHADE dynamic library to compute the standard ProSHADE functionalities and access the results programmatically (*i.e.* without the need for parsing any log files).

+### Simple access

 The examples are avaialbe in the **/path/to/proshade/example/libproshade** folder and are divided into two categories of four examples.
 The source files with names starting with *simpleAccess_...* provide a "*black box*" experience similar to using ProSHADE binary.
 The user firstly creates a **ProSHADE_settings** object, which provides all the variables that can be set in order to drive which ProSHADE functionality is required and how it should be done.
 Next, the user needs to create the **ProSHADE_run** object, whose constructor takes the already created and filled **ProSHADE_setings** object as its only argument.
 This constructor will then proceed to compute all required information according to the settings object and return when complete.
 While the computation is being done, the execution is with the ProSHADE library and any C++ project using this mode will be waiting for the ProSHADE library to finish.
 Once the computation is complete, the execution will be returned to the calling C++ project and the results will be accessible through public functions of the **ProSHADE_run** object.
 The following code shows a very simple example of how ProSHADE can be run in this mode, but for more specific examples the users should review the *simpleAccess_...* example files.

 ```
 #include "ProSHADE.hpp"